Cultivating Perfection: Mysticism and Self-transformation in Early Quanzhen Daoism (Brill, 2007)

 Handbooks for Daoist Practice 修道手冊 (Yuen Yuen Institute, 2008 [2003])

 A translation series of nine important practice-oriented Daoist texts.
 Includes ten booklets plus slipcase.
 This second edition has been out-of-print for many years and now is supplanted by the three-volume Twentieth Anniversary Edition (TAE), which was recently published by Square Inch Press.
+(Note that this edition has been used as the basis of various plagiarized popular versions.)

 The Way of Complete Perfection: A Quanzhen Daoist Anthology (State University of New York Press, 2013)